sseso/solo-campfires/README.md

 The biggest opportunity for improvement lies in spatial tracking, as the current implementation cannot recognize moving events (ex. mass ejections), which means the pipeline works well for quiet-sun datasets with little moving components, but detects too many false positives on very active regions.

 These insights point to targeted upgrades, including:
-- correct for solar curvature using heliocentric angle (angle between the local surface normal and the line of sight spacecraft)
+- correct for solar curvature using heliocentric angle (angle between the local surface normal and the line of sight spacecraft);
 - Computer vision based shape classifiers to refine area calculations and reject artifacts;
 - ML-driven lifetime tracking for gap free detections;
 - add centroid tracking to detect moving events;